My kitchen is being remodeled. Not so much splashy magazine spread but more like a facelift. Or at least new make-up. The good stuff. Like Sephora.

 “So what do you think of the grout line?” asked the contractor, waking me up from my pain-induced coma.
 “Umm,” I managed and looked downward at the source of my distraction.
 Blood was pooling under my foot like a Hitchcockian film victim.
 “Oh, my God.
 Are you OKAY?” he said, grabbing a roll of paper towels to start mopping up all the blood I was futilely trying to blot with a Highlights magazine.

 “I’m … fine.
 But I’m SUCH an idiot.
 Hector kept telling me to put shoes on!
 Damn it!”
 I said, embarrassed for such a ridiculous display of my trademark spazzery.
 I darted back into my bedroom where I immediately fell to the floor clutching my foot and trying in vain the stop the spurting blood.
 Ten minutes passed and I continued to soak through every “bandage” I created.
 So, I scooted across the room on my butt, wincing in pain, to call my dad who was already on his way to my house.

 “Hi, Dad.
 Are you close? (pause for reply) Change of plans.
 Instead of staying here with the workers while I go to Vivien’s game, do you think you can take me to the hospital?
 Or maybe to urgent care?”

 Once inside, I saw several different health care professionals.
 One by one, they listened to my stupid story.
-Nobody even knew the severity of my injury because, every time they tried to remove the homemade bandage, my foot started spurting like Dan Akroyd’s Julia Child.
-(If you’ve never seen it, Google it.)
-Then someone finally got the bleeding under control enough to get a good look, assessed it and ran out into the hallway to recruit a little help.
+Nobody even knew the severity of my injury because, every time they tried to remove the homemade bandage, my foot started spurting blood like Dan Akroyd’s Julia Child.
+Then, mercifully, someone finally got the bleeding under control enough to get a good look, assessed it and ran out into the hallway to recruit a little help.